James Island · Mobile Automotive Locksmith

 I lost every key and have no working one at all.
 Can you still make one without towing it off the island?

 For most vehicles, yes.
-All-keys-lost means I generate a key from the vehicle's own immobilizer data instead of copying an existing one — longer than a spare, but done right where the car sits.
-A small number of the newest models with a locked security gateway are the exception, and I'll tell you upfront.
+All-keys-lost means I generate a key from the vehicle's own immobilizer data instead of copying an existing one — it takes longer than a spare, but it's done right where the car sits on the island.
+A small number of the newest models with a locked security gateway are the exception, and I'll tell you that upfront.

-My kid is locked in the car at the County Park.
+My kid is locked in the car in a James Island parking lot.
 What do I do?

 If a child or pet is locked in and it's hot, call 911 first — they get there fastest and can break a window if it comes to that.
 Then call me.
 A child or pet inside jumps to the front of my line, and a parking-lot lockout is a fast open.